medialize/ally.js/docs/util.md

 ## Contribution Notes

+### Context To Element

+`util/context-to-element.js` is an internal convenience function to hide grabbing the first element of `dom/node-array` or throwing an `TypeError` if nothing was found.
+It is unclear if this "convenience" may cause developers to complain about indirected stack traces.

 ### Decorate Singleton

 `util/decorate-singleton.js` is a decorator wrapping a component's setup (`engage`) and teardown (`disengage`) functions in a way that exposes the component with the following trivialized signature: